MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │ Hello World │
     =#

-When queries that produce plural output are combined, the output is flattened into a single sequence.
-The following expression calculates `Lift(7:9)` twice and then flattens the output.
+When queries that emit plural output are combined, the output is flattened into a single sequence.
+The following expression calculates `Lift(5:7)` twice and then flattens the output.

-    void[Lift(1:2) >> Lift(7:9)]
+    void[Lift(1:2) >> Lift(5:7)]
     #=>
       │ It │
     ──┼────┼
-    1 │  7 │
+    1 │  5 │
-    2 │  8 │
+    2 │  6 │
-    3 │  9 │
+    3 │  7 │
-    4 │  7 │
+    4 │  5 │
-    5 │  8 │
+    5 │  6 │
-    6 │  9 │
+    6 │  7 │
     =#

 The *identity* with respect to query composition is called `It`.